-The underlying data described in Section 4.2.1 is processed and modelled into linear regression models in two R scripts: CDP-WWF\ITR preparation of data.R and CDP-WWF\ITR\Regression.R processes AR6 data from two different data file publications, while the linear regression models are created in CDP-WWF\ITR\Regression.R.
-The R scripts are open source and are available upon publication of this methodology https://github.com/WWF-Sweden/ITR-regression.
+The underlying data described in Section 4.2.1 is processed and modeled into linear regression models in two R scripts: CDP-WWF_ITR_preparation_of_data.R and CDP- WWF_ITR_Regression.R process AR6 data,11 while the linear regression models are created in CDP-WWF_ITR_Regression.R.
+The R scripts are open source and are available upon publication of this methodology (https://github.com/WWF-Sweden/ITR-regression).